yssource/crp/src/idioms/encapsulation/setters_and_getters.md

 error: aborting due to 1 previous error
 ```

-Some additional reasons for the difference are:
+Some additional reasons for the difference in approach are:

 - Ergonomics: Public members make it possible to use pattern matching.
 - Transparency of performance: A change in representation would dramatically